goquantra/trading-using-options-sentiment-indicators/README.md

 ### ****Volatility Measures****

 **Generating a buy order:**
-An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=11) where you will learn how to generate an order to buy S&P 500 futures contracts, if the value of VIX exceeds the threshold value (i.e. thresh = 22).
+An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=11) where you will learn how to generate an order to buy S&amp;P 500 futures contracts, if the value of VIX exceeds the threshold value (i.e. thresh = 22).

 **Closing an open Buy position - 1:**
 An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=12) where you will learn to check if the value of VIX exceeds the threshold value (i.e. thresh = 22); we will buy S&amp;P 500 futures.
 In this exercise, if the S&amp;P 500 futures contract value is trading 5% above its bought price, we will sell the contract and book a profit.
 We will then update the required fields and flags to avoid conflicts in our codes.